Welcome to the Web's No.1 guide on hiking the Inca Trail to Machu Picchu.

 Below is a typical itinerary for the 4D/3N Classic Inca Trail.

 Please Note: Although the classic trek is 4D/3N, most tour companies will arrange your hotels pre and post the trek, which means most tours are in fact 7D/6N (with one acclimatisation day).

 Day 1: Cusco – Ollantaytambo – KM82 – Wayllabamba

 Day one consists of an early morning car or bus ride through the Sacred Valley, and a relatively easy ~12km trek.

-You will be collected at your hotel early in the morning (usually between 05:00-06:00) by your tour operator and transported from Cusco into the Sacred Valley.
+You will be collected at your hotel early in the morning (usually between 05:00-06:00) by your tour operator and transported from Cusco into the Sacred Valley (some companies start their tour in Ollantaytambo).
 The drive takes approximately 3 hours to reach the starting point, called KM82 (named as such as it is 82KM by train from Cusco).
 On the drive you will pass through the towns of Chinchero, Urabamba and Ollantaytambo, you may stop for about an hour in either Urabamba and Ollantaytambo, where you can grab some breakfast and last minute supplies.